What Causes Orange Peel on Paint: Comprehensive Guide

 3. Paint Contamination

-To mitigate these challenges, consider the following solutions:
+To address these concerns, consider these solutions:

-Could Equipment and Materials be the Hidden Culprit?
+Could Equipment and Materials Be the Hidden Culprit?

 Is the Type of Spray Gun Important?